Rome Tourist Attractions & Sights Around Piazza Navona

 The Piazza Navona is a vibrant square with restaurants and street artists who contribute to the lively atmosphere.
 There are many lunch options around the square!
 Do also try some Italian ice cream here and chill out in one of the most stunning squares in Rome!

-The massive construction was converted into to a military fortress in 401 AD and included in the Aurelian Walls.
+The massive construction was converted into a military fortress in 401 AD and included in the Aurelian Walls.

 The Vatican Museums are next.

-In the 16th century the Vatican Museums were founded by precisely Pope Julius II to display the art works belonging to the popes.
+In the 16th century, the Vatican Museums were founded by precisely Pope Julius II to display the artworks belonging to the popes.
 The museums were opened to the public outside the Vatican City by Pope Clement XIV in 1771.

 Before the present basilica, also known as the New St Peter’s Basilica, there was an older construction.
-This old church was torn down before the ‘new’ church saw the light of day.
+This old church was completely torn down before the ‘new’ church saw the light of day.
 Its construction was initiated by Pope Julius II in 1506 and only completed in 1615 under Paul V.

-Inside it features St Peter’s Baldachin, which is a Baroque sculpted bronze canopy designed by Bernini, and the Pietà, a Renaissance sculpture by Michelangelo which shows the body of Jesus on his mother Mary’s lap after his crucifixion.
+Inside, it features St Peter’s Baldachin, which is a Baroque sculpted bronze canopy designed by Bernini, and the Pietà, a Renaissance sculpture by Michelangelo which shows the body of Jesus on his mother Mary’s lap after his crucifixion.

 Are you going to Florence?
 Check out here which museums and sights you can cover in 3 days in the Renaissance city: Florence – What to See in 3 Days?